antoinecarme/PyAF_Benchmarks/README.md

 We will run these benchmarks on a regular basis and update this repository when something changes.

-Scripts used to run the benchmarks are included with pyaf : https://github.com/antoinecarme/pyaf/tree/master/benches
+Scripts used to run the benchmarks are included with PyAF : https://github.com/antoinecarme/pyaf/tree/master/benches